 Los Angeles State Historic Park

-Located next to the Metro L Line (Gold) Chinatown Station, the 32-acre Los Angeles State Historic Park reopened on Earth Day 2017 after three years of renovations.
+Located next to the Chinatown Station of the Metro L Line (Gold), the 32-acre Los Angeles State Historic Park reopened on Earth Day 2017 after three years of renovations.
 Built on the former site of Union Pacific Rail Yard, L.A.
-State Historic Park (aka "the Cornfield") is a testament to the power of community - home to grassland, orange trees, public art and a mile-long run/walk trail in a spot that almost became a collection of warehouses before locals joined forces to stop the development.
+State Historic Park (aka "the Cornfield") is a testament to the power of community - home to grassland, orange trees, public art and a mile-long run/walk trail in a spot that almost became a collection of warehouses before locals rallied to stop the development.
 There's a lot to see at LASHP, from the public art to the pavers that go back to the land's life as a rail yard and small dugouts filled with rocks and plants that collect rain water.
-The view of the Downtown L.A. skyscrapers becomes all the more beautiful from the top of a small bridge in the middle of the park.
+The view of the Downtown L.A. skyscrapers becomes all the more beautiful from the top of a small bridge in the center of the park.

 With more than 4,210 acres of natural chaparral-covered terrain and landscaped parkland and picnic areas, Griffith Park is the largest municipal park with urban wilderness area in the United States.
 Griffith Park offers miles of hiking and horseback riding trails, providing visitors an ideal environment for enjoyable recreation activities.
 There are numerous family attractions and cultural institutions in Griffith Park, including the Autry National Center, The Greek Theatre, the Griffith Observatory, the Los Angeles Zoo and Travel Town.